| Starting

 just calling from the small blind that’s okay too, as long

+as you’re getting the right price (pot odds).
 I prefer (70% of the time) to raise rather than call for two reasons:

 Everyone demonstrated weakness with their limps so there’s